datactor/Blockchain/blockchain-pos-poh/README.md

 # BLOCKCHAIN - PoS & PoH(SOL)

+## Structure

+### 1. state structure
+A state structure that maintains the state of the program. (e.g. accounts, blockchain)

+This state can be anything from a simple variable to a complex data structure.
+State is stored on the Solana blockchain, a distributed ledger maintained by all nodes in the Solana network.

+### 2. program code
+Program code that defines state manipulation rules. (e.g. mint, sys, token, stake)

+This code runs on the Solana network whenever a transaction is submitted to the network.
+Program code can read and write to the state, and can also emit log messages.

+### 3. Actor (validator, participants, nodes)
+Modify the state of a program by executing the state manipulation rules defined by the program. (e.g. Full node, validator, archiver, edge, bootstrapper)

 ## Configuration
 ### 1. Nodes
 These configuration files are used to specify parameters such as network address, port numbers, performance settings, and security settings.